 At Charles River, Alzheimer’s disease drug discovery services include end-to-end capabilities across the drug discovery continuum.
 Our target discovery and validation tools include cell-based phenotypic screens and RNAi and CRISPR screening services in physiologically relevant cell lines such as iPS-derived neurons, ES cells, and rodent primary cell lines.
 Additionally, we have unique access to human AD post-mortem brain tissues allowing assays on patient-derived cells that help expedite your Alzheimer’s disease research.

 There are several animal models of Alzheimer’s research that are used for pharmacology and efficacy studies.
 At Charles River, we have performed studies on Tg2576 and CVN transgenic mouse models, which display pathologies associated with Alzheimer’s disease.
-Additionally, we have aged rat and mouse models as well as scopolamine-induced amnesia models to perform cognitive neuroscience studies and test pathological changes associated with AD.
+Additionally, we have aged rat and mouse models as well as amnesia models to perform cognitive neuroscience studies and test pathological changes associated with AD.
 The AD mouse models have been validated using multiple endpoints such as: